cavo789/marknotes/readme.md

    -  `opened` : 0 / 1.
 Should the treeview with the list of folders/files be opened (all nodes will be immediatly opened) or not.
 0 means that only the root node will be opened.
    -  `auto_open` : (optional) a list of folder name that should be automatically opened.
 Just mention the relative folder name so s.i. 'folder1', 'folder2', 'folder3/subfolder1', ...
 Relative : name compared to `folder` mentionned here above.
 -  `optimisation` :
-   -  `cache` : do you wan to use the navigator cache ?
+   -  `cache` : do you want to use the navigator cache ?
 If so, specify `1` here so that the needed meta will be added
+   -  `lazyload`: do you wish to load images only when they are about to be displayed on the screen i.e. not every images during the load time of the page but only when needed.
 -  `tags` : (optional) a list of tags that you want to automatically select when the page is displayed
 -  `templates` :
    -  `screen` : you can change the template used by the Markdown script here.
 Just specify a filename without extension (so f.i. `MyTemplate`).
 You'll need to create that template : go to the `templates` folder, make a copy of the `screen.php` file and rename it to, f.i. `MyTemplate.php`.
 Edit and set the template to match yours needs.